Technological singularity: Speed improvements

 Both for human and artificial intelligence, hardware improvements increase the rate of future hardware improvements.
 Some upper limit on speed may eventually be reached.
 Jeff Hawkins has said that a self-improving computer system will inevitably run into limits on computing power: "in the end there are limits to how big and fast computers can run.
 We would end up in the same place; we'd just get there a bit faster.
 There would be no singularity."

 It is difficult to directly compare silicon-based hardware with neurons.
 But Anthony Berglas notes that computer speech recognition is approaching human capabilities, and that this capability seems to require 0.01% of the volume of the brain.
 This analogy suggests that modern computer hardware is within a few orders of magnitude of being as powerful as the human brain, as well as taking up much less space.
 The costs of training systems with deep learning may be larger.
+In modern deep learning, the effects of hardware improvement on neural networks are characterized by neural scaling laws.
 (Note: Large language models such as ChatGPT and Llama require millions of hours of graphics processing unit (GPU) time.
 Training Meta's Llama in 2023 took 21 days on 2048 NVIDIA A100 GPUs, thus requiring hardware substantially larger than a brain.
 Training took around a million GPU hours, with an estimated cost of over $2 million.
 Even so, it is far smaller, and thus easier to train, than a LLM such as ChatGPT, which as of 2023 had 175 billion parameters to adjust, compared to 65 million for Llama.)